197th Field Artillery Regiment: Decorations

-Vietnam (1968-1969)
+Vietnam (1968–1969)

-During the Vietnam war, 3rd Battalion 197th-FAR served in country from 1968 to 1969.
+During the Vietnam War, 3rd Battalion 197th-FAR served in country from 1968 to 1969.

 "Jungle Battery" D BTRY-2nd BN-13th FAR

 During its time in Vietnam, Bravo Battery 3-197th merged with Alpha Battery 2-13th to form D Battery 2-13th, known in country as "The Jungle Battery".
 The newly formed D Battery comprised three 155mm Howitzers from B-BTRY and three 105mm Howitzers, allowing it to provide a multitude of artillery support.
 The unit supported special forces groups for most of its existence.
-On April 19th 1969, CPT Roland C Labonte was killed by a enemy mortar round.
-CPT Labonte was the commander of B BTRY 3-197.
-He is remembered on the Vietnam Wall, (Panel W26, Line 9), as well as a memorial stone outside of the Nashua Armory, still home of B BTRY 3-197, in Nashua NH.
+On April 19, 1969, CPT Roland C Labonte was killed by an enemy mortar round.
+CPT Labonte was the commander of B BTRY 3–197.
+He is remembered on the Vietnam Wall, (Panel W26, Line 9), as well as a memorial stone outside of the Nashua Armory, still home of B BTRY 3–197, in Nashua NH.

 Casualties

 The following are the known losses for 3rd BN-197th FAR during Vietnam, by date.